baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

-Once an equivalence, a non-inferiority, or a superiority test is conducted, an informative and accessible output message is printed in the console.
+Once a superiority, equivalence, or non-inferiority test is conducted, an informative and accessible output message is printed in the console.
 For all three designs, this output states the type of test that was conducted and whether raw or summary data were used.
 Moreover, the corresponding null and alternative hypotheses are restated and the specified Cauchy prior scale is shown.
 In addition, the lower and upper bounds of the equivalence interval are presented in case an equivalence test was employed; similarly, the non-inferiority margin is printed when the non-inferiority design was chosen.
 Lastly, the resulting Bayes factor is shown.
 To avoid any confusion, it is declared in brackets whether the Bayes factor quantifies evidence towards the null (e.g., equivalence) or alternative (e.g., non-inferiority or superiority) hypothesis.